TheNuclearNexus/mal-sports/content/posts/2025-04-18-dukes-grab-game-two.md

 Senior ***Abbie Campbell*** had the first RBI of the game to get the Dukes on the scoreboard in the bottom of the fourth inning on a fielder's choice to shortstop.

-*List*, also recording three RBIs, sent a rocket three-run-home-run over the right-center wall with two outs in the top of the fifth to take the first lead of the night. *List* entered the circle in the bottom of the fifth only allowing two hits, and recording three strikeouts.
+*List*, also recording three RBIs, sent a rocket three-run home run over the right-center wall with two outs in the top of the fifth to take the first lead of the night. *List* entered the circle in the bottom of the fifth only allowing two hits, and recording three strikeouts.
 Sophomore ***Kirsten Fleet*** started in the circle, recording four complete with four strikeouts.

 **How it happened**

 ***Second inning \-  SOUTHERN MISS 2, JAMES MADISON 0***

-* The Lady Eagles struck first with a one-out two-run-home-run.
+* The Lady Eagles struck first with a one out two-run home run.

 ***Fourth inning \-  JAMES MADISON 5, SOUTHERN MISS 2***

 * *Campbell* took the plate with bases loaded, batting into a fielder's choice, to put the Dukes on the board.
 * *Romero* sent a ball into left field sending *Edwards* home to tie the game with two a piece*.*
-* On a 3-1 count*, List* launched a three-run-home-run over the right-center wall, giving JMU its first lead of the game.
+* On a 3-1 count, *List* launched a three-run home run over the right-center wall, giving JMU its first lead of the game.

 ***Top of the Fifth inning \-  JAMES MADISON 5, SOUTHERN MISS 5***